-1 Goal Name Development of Public Infrastructure Goal Description CDBG Water and Sewer Infrastructure: Grant funding may be provided to local governments in the development of water and sewer infrastructure projects.
-Estimated number of persons to be assisted is 7,477.
-CDBG Technology and Innovation: Grant funding may be provided to local governments in the development of broadband infrastructure projects or for Planning Only projects for feasibility studies that support future infrastructure development.
-The total estimated number of persons to be assisted under this category in FY 2019 is 1,000.
+1 Goal Name Development of Public Infrastructure

+Goal Description CDBG Water and Sewer Infrastructure: Grant funding may be provided to local governments in the the development of water and sewer infrastructure projects.
+Estimated number of persons to be assisted is 3000.

+CDBG Technology and Innovation: Grant funding may be provided to local governments in the the development of broadband infrastructure projects or for Planning Only projects for feasibility studies that support future infrastructure development.
+The total allocation for this category is \$2 million, with an estimated \$1.75 million dedicated to infrastructure development and \$250,000 for Planning Only.
+The total estimated number of persons to be assisted under this category is 1000.

 CDBG Disaster Resilience and Recovery: Grant funding may be provided to local governments for Disaster Recovery and Resilience projects.
-For 2019 the State is not allocating a specific amount for this activity but will utilize any available funds on an as needed basis.
+For 2018 the State is not allocating a specific amount for this activity, but will utilize any available funds on an as needed basis.
 This is based on the lack of applications received for this activity in the previous year.
+Estimated number of persons to be assisted is 100.

+2 Goal Name Local Community Development

+Goal Description

-2 Goal Name Increase affordable, accessible housing Goal Description 3 Goal Name Job creation and retention Goal Description
+3 Goal Name Job creation and retention

+Goal Description

+4 Goal Name ESG Shelter Goal 2

+Goal Description